 I didn’t want my granddaughter to go out at night to pick up some fever-reducing products, Vicks VapoRub, lip balm, cough syrup, or Imodium.
 Yes, I sent her some of my favorite essential oils.
 It’s what a grandma does, right?

 I’m a grandma and a mom, and when the grandkids come to visit, sometimes we need some supplies just for the younger ones.
 So I try and keep supplies that are age appropriate.
 I rotate and discard the expired ones, as needed.

-Some of the ones you may want to consider are Tylenol, Motrin, cough syrup, baby wipes, hand sanitizer, Orajel, lip balm, allergy tablets, just to name a few items.
+Some of the ones you may want to consider are Tylenol, Motrin, cough syrup, baby wipes, hand sanitizer, Orajel, lip balm, and allergy tablets, just to name a few.
 A thermometer would be awesome and add some cute band-aids and the kids always smile with a cute band-aid on their boo-boo, right?